notiz-dev/notiz/content/blog/floating-form-field-with-tailwindcss.md

 </div>
 ```

-Also add top and bottom margin with `my-{size}`, useful when we add another form field to the form.
+Also add top and bottom margin with `my-{size}`, useful when we add another input field to the form.

 ![Border bottom](assets/img/blog/floating-form-field-with-tailwindcss/optimized/2-border.png)

 We want to change the border color when the input is focused.
 We can use the pseudo-class `focus-within`.
-Enable the [focus-within variant](https://tailwindcss.com/docs/pseudo-class-variants/#focus-within) in Tailwind for `borderColor` by adding it in the `tailwind.config.js` under the variant section:
+Enable the [focus-within variant](https://tailwindcss.com/docs/pseudo-class-variants/#focus-within) in Tailwind for `borderColor` by adding it in the `tailwind.config.js` under the variants section:

 ```js
 variants: {